mbbx6spp/straitjacket/README.md

 2. always sends an email, provided `send_email` "works"
 3. does nothing else

-**Our last iteration is objectively less complex.**
+**Our latest iteration is objectively less complex.**

-OK, well how can we think about complexity in general?
+So how can we think about complexity in general?

 ## Defining Complexity